reteo/Wine-Prefix-Scripts/README.md

 * *wine-shell:* Uses the screen program to launch a shell with $WINEPREFIX set.
 * *wine-term:* Uses the xterm program to launch an xterm with $WINEPREFIX set.

 All new prefixes are made in ~/.wineprefix.
+While in the wine-shell or wine-term, all wine commands (wine, wine-staging, msiexec, winecfg, winetricks) will use the prefix, rather than the default wine session.